emunozh/smum/docs/2-sm.rst

 2. Standard deviation of variable coefficient `[co_sd]`

-   The second parameter the model need to define a normal distribution is the standard deviation of the sampling probability distribution.
+   The second parameter the model needs in order to define a normal distribution is the standard deviation of the sampling probability distribution.

    With the values of `co_mu` and `co_sd`, the model constructs a normal distribution.